sindro.me

 Backfill ordering

-On startup, the engine backfills the last 4 hours from VictoriaLogs to rebuild state.
+On startup, the engine backfilled the last 4 hours from VictoriaLogs to rebuild state.
 Problem: VictoriaLogs returns results grouped by log stream (per-AP), not in global chronological order.
-So if the last stream returned happens to be from the office AP, you end up in the office — even if the most recent event was from the livingroom.
+So if the last stream returned is from the office, you end up in the office — even if the most recent event was from the livingroom.
 Fix: sort all backfill events by timestamp before processing.
 Simple, once you stop trusting the API to do it for you.

 Sara’s phone: 3,821 events in 10 days